OlenaDen/llandudno-art-club/README.md

 }
 ```

-- Love Running README boilerplate was used for the README
+- Love Running README boilerplate was used for the README.md

 ### Media

-- The photo used on the Home page is taken from https://pixabay.com/photos/painting-pencils-paint-pens-911804/
+- The photo used on the Home page is taken from [Pixabay](https://pixabay.com/photos/painting-pencils-paint-pens-911804/).

-- The background image used on all three pages is taken from https://pixabay.com/illustrations/background-texture-abstract-art-6556409/.
-The image was modified to a slightly lighter version.
+- The background image which was slightly modified to a lighter version and used on all three pages is taken from [Pixabay] (https://pixabay.com/illustrations/background-texture-abstract-art-6556409/)

 - The images used for the Gallery page are the author's family and friends' creations.